ukhsa-collaboration/cherami/docs/dev_adding_new_pipeline.md

 IMPORTANT:

 - `samples` currently should only ever be a list of one sample ID (`[sample_id]`), but accepts a list for future batching.
-- `job_id` is the UUID for this run obtained via the message payload and is used to name per-job files.
+- `job_id` is the UUID for this run obtained via the message payload and is used to name the Kubernetes job and generated samplesheets (work and output directories always use `climb_id`).
 - The samplesheet format is pipeline-specific.
 It must match what your Nextflow pipeline expects.
 - If your pipeline needs metadata from Onyx, follow the example used by `AmrPipeline` in `src/cherami/pipelines/amr.py`.
   - However, cherami does not require Onyx.
 Any method of constructing a valid samplesheet is acceptable as long as `generate_samplesheet` returns the correct path.